 Public K-12 schools (and some colleges and universities) receive funding from the three tiers of government: local, state, and federal.
 Funding from local governments pertains to the county or municipality where the institution is located, and state and federal funding are self-explanatory.

-Together, local and state funding accounts for over 90% of public K-12 education funding, according to the Peter G. Peterson Foundation.
+Together, local and state funding accounts for 86% of public K-12 education funding, according to the Peter G. Peterson Foundation.
 These two types of funding are based on formulas, with state calculations dictating how funds are spent across school districts.
 These formulas vary by state, which can explain many of the nationwide inequalities in school resources.

 State funds largely account for local funding differences due to lower capacity to raise local funds, which is particularly helpful in states with high concentrations of students from low-income families.
 Local government funds come mainly from property taxes, whereas sales and income tax generate state funds.
-Local funds account for 40% of a school’s funding.

 Federal money is taken from various tax sources and allocated in the form of specific grants.
 For instance, the national Title 1 program was authorized under the Elementary and Secondary Education Act (ESEA) of 1965 to assist low-income students.
 Another example is the Individuals with Disabilities Education Act (IDEA) of 1975, which aims to help disabled learners.

-Private institutions are also partly funded by governments, although to a much lesser extent.
-Nevertheless, all schools, colleges, and universities require funding to perform vital functions such as:
+All schools, colleges, and universities require funding to perform vital functions such as:

-- Paying salaries: This goes beyond just teachers and teaching assistants to janitors, cleaning staff, administrative officials, and sometimes board members.
+• Paying salaries: This goes beyond just teachers and teaching assistants to janitors, cleaning staff, administrative officials, and sometimes board members.

-- Maintaining school facilities: Classrooms, science labs, drama theaters, sports fields, and offices must be serviced regularly.
+• Maintaining school facilities: Classrooms, science labs, drama theaters, sports fields, and offices must be serviced regularly.
 Lighting, plumbing, and public announcement systems also need upkeep.

-- Providing educational supplies and services: Although many students have to buy their own textbooks, stationery, and other educational products, government funding is designed to contribute to procuring these materials.
+• Providing educational supplies and services: Although many students have to buy their own textbooks, stationery, and other educational products, government funding is designed to contribute to procuring these materials.
 Funding is also necessary to source additional resources like specialized coaches and tutors.

-- Feeding learners: Many schools provide lunch to their students.
+• Feeding learners: Many schools provide lunch to their students.
 Funding goes toward purchasing food and paying the cooking staff who prepare meals.

-- Funding research: Government funding contributes in no small part to research programs at both public and private colleges and universities.
+• Funding research: Government funding contributes in no small part to research programs at both public and private colleges and universities.

-How Has Funding in Education Changed Over Time?
+How Has Education Funding Changed Over Time?

-Today, state funds make up about 50% of funding, leaving federal funding to account for roughly 10% of funds.
 All in all, the government spends more on funding education than it has since the 1990s.
-Specifically, funding has risen steadily since 2012, per the National Center for Education Statistics.
+Specifically, funding has risen steadily since 2012, per NCES.
 Again, most of this increase has come from local and state sources.

 What Funding Challenges Does the Education Sector Face?

-This fall in federal funding, coupled with soaring local and state funding in some regions, has led to some underserved school districts while others have a funding surplus.
+This fall in federal funding, coupled with soaring local and state funding in some regions, has led to some underserved school districts, while others have a funding surplus.
 Consequently, progressivity (how much money is spent on low-income students) has stayed mostly unchanged despite the state government’s attempts to create equity through funding.

 Per the Economic Policy Institute, underfunding becomes particularly noticeable when we examine racial and economic class differences.
 In general, less publicly available funds are spent on low-income students and learners belonging to racial minorities (although these two groups often overlap), which can contribute to the cycle of poverty.